Broadside (TV series): Production

+Mid-season changes

+Comic character actor George Furth, who had been under exclusive contract to the studio since 1962, quickly settled into his featured role as Edward Andrews's comic foil.
+The writers picked up on their teamwork, scripting several comic set pieces for them.

+During this period, another example of fortunate casting presented itself.
 Edward Montagne had produced movie short subjects starring comedian Arnold Stang in the early 1950s.
 Montagne recruited Stang to join the series and offered him co-star billing.
 Stang was then co-starring with the national touring company of the Broadway hit A Funny Thing Happened on the Way to the Forum and left the show on October 3, 1964 to join Montagne.
 "I was originally scheduled to be in the show when it went on the air last fall," recalled Stang in 1965, "but I was tied up with the road show of A Funny Thing Happened on the Way to the Forum.
 I couldn't get out of the commitment until now."
-Stang appeared midway through the Broadside run, having missed the first 21 episodes, and he replaced both Richard Jury and Don Edmonds in the ensemble cast.
-He co-starred in the remaining 11 episodes as outspoken master chef Stanley Stubbs, reunited with his high-school classmate Selma of the WAVES motorpool.
+Stang appeared midway through the Broadside run, having missed the first 22 episodes, and he replaced both Richard Jury and Don Edmonds in the ensemble cast.
+He co-starred in the remaining 10 episodes as outspoken master chef Stanley Stubbs, reunited with his high-school classmate Selma of the WAVES motorpool.

 The ratings improved considerably with Stang aboard, but too late to save the series, which had already been canceled.
 Stang felt responsible: "By helping that show I messed it up for the entire cast.
 The ratings began to climb and they told us we'd probably be on next season.
 So everybody waited for the renewal, and when it didn't come the pilot season was over and they were all through for the year."

-The executives at Universal Studios felt the tropical exteriors being used by Broadside and McHale's Navy—and nothing else—were taking up too much space on the backlot, so Broadside was canceled and the setting for McHale's Navy was changed to Italy, which could be shot on the studio's more frequently used sets with European facades.
 Arnold Stang did not appear in the last two episodes of the network run; ABC had pre-empted the show twice, and these shelved episodes with departed co-star Don Edmonds were burned off to finish the run.